moiexpositoalonsolab/grenepipe/example/README.md

 Overview
 ==============

-This directory contains some simple test/exemplary data, to get started with the pipeline.
+This directory contains some simple exemplary and testing data, to get started with the pipeline.
 See https://github.com/lczech/grenepipe/wiki/Quick-Start-and-Full-Example for details.